There are tough specs for Amazon's second headquarters

 “Amazon HQ2 will be a complete headquarters for Amazon — not a satellite office," the company said.
 Amazon expects to hire new teams and executives in HQ2, and will also let existing senior leaders across the company decide whether to locate their teams in HQ1, HQ2 or both.
 The company expects that employees who are currently working in HQ1 can choose to continue working there, or they could have an opportunity to move if they would prefer to be located in HQ2.

 Competition is expected to be fierce among North American locations to land Amazon's HQ2, with tax incentives and other perks on offer.
+According to 2016 U.S. Census Bureau data, there are 53 metro areas in the U.S. with more than 1 million people — from the New York area, with more than 20 million residents, to the Tuscon, Arizona, area (at No. 53), with 1.01 million residents in 2016.
+Amazon presumably will also consider major Canadian and Mexican cities.

 "It certainly does seem strange" to establish a second, equal headquarters, said Peter Cappelli, a management professor and director of the Center for Human Resources at the University of Pennsylvania's Wharton School.